 What a Recruiter Finds in Your Old Posts — And How to Check First

-Nina has no idea what's back there.
-She's had the same account since she was seventeen.
-That's nine years of jokes, arguments, reshared memes, hot takes about things she no longer believes, and a few replies she fired off during a bad week.
-She's never scrolled back that far herself.
-The recruiter is about to read a version of Nina that Nina has forgotten exists.
+You've had the same account since you were seventeen.
+Buried in it: jokes, arguments, reshared memes, hot takes about things you no longer believe, and a few replies you fired off during a bad week — nine years of them you've never once scrolled back through.
+A recruiter is about to.

 Why check your own history at all